sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 > <br></br>

 ### 3.4.2 Are protected classes or proxy variables included?
-**Model developer or data engineer**: Indicate whether the data includes information relating to protected classes or proxy variables for protected classes.
+**Model developer or data engineer**: Indicate whether the data include information relating to protected classes or proxy variables for protected classes.
 Protected classes are groups of people who are legally protected from discrimination based on a shared characteristic, like disability, sexual orientation, or race.
 Proxy variables are not themselves protected classes but are statistically related to protected class variables.
 For example, a ZIP code might reveal information about an individual's race or age due to a high concentration of residents from that group.

-Does the data include information relating to protected classes or proxy variables for protected classes?
+Do the data include information relating to protected classes or proxy variables for protected classes?

 * [ ] Yes.
 If selected, continue to the next step.
 * [ ] No. If selected, move to [step 3.4.7](#347-data-representative-of-population).

 ### 3.4.3 Are variables included as inputs for the model?
 **Model developer**: Indicate whether the model inputs include variables that contain information about protected classes or proxy variables for protected classes.
 If so, document the protected class or proxy variables that are to be included in the model.

 Do the model variables include information relating to protected classes or proxy variables for protected classes?